sonic-net/SONiC/doc/fwutil/fwutil.md

 1. Non modular chassis platforms
 2. Modular chassis platforms

-Non modular chassis platforms may contain one or more chassis.
+Non modular chassis platforms may contain only one chassis.
-Each chassis may contain it's own set of components.
+A chassis may contain it's own set of components.

-Modular chassis platforms may contain one or more chassis.
+Modular chassis platforms may contain only one chassis.
-Each chassis may contain one or more modules and it's own set of components.
+A chassis may contain one or more modules and it's own set of components.
 Each module may contain it's own set of components.

-Basically each chassis/module may contain one or more components (e.g., BIOS/CPLD/FPGA).
+Basically each chassis/module may contain one or more components (e.g., BIOS/ASIC/CPLD/FPGA).

 SONiC platform API provides an interface for FW maintenance operations for both modular and
 non modular chassis platforms.
 Both modular and non modular chassis platforms share the same platform API,